HISTORY OF ST. JOHN'S

 In 1952, the stained glass windows were dedicated in memory of John W. Kennedy and Family and Mr. and Mrs. J.C.
 Dale.

 In 1957, superintendent Ernie Forgrave reported an all-time-record Sunday School attendance of 321 children, who studied under 57 teachers.

 In 1959, the Glen added a two-storey rear addition.
 When a stroke felled the Rev. Roy Irwin in 1965, student minister Tom Forgrave took over, apparently the only person ever ordained from either of our founding congregations.

 In 1969, Georgetown renovated again, changing the organ, the choir loft, and the carpeting.

-In 1971, a long-standing friendship was sealed when the Glen Williams and Georgetown church amalgamated to form one congregation with one governing board, shared staff, and two places of worship.
+In 1971, a long-standing friendship was sealed when the Glen Williams and Georgetown church amalgamated to form one congregation called “St. John’s United Church of Georgetown and Glen Williams”, with one governing board, shared staff, and two places of worship.

-St. John’s celebrated its 175th anniversary in 2014 with a major renovation of the Georgetown sanctuary, “Creating Inspiring Spaces”.
-Upholstered chairs replaced the pews, and a new extended platform with ramp provides beautiful and flexible space for concerts and innovative worship services.
+During 2011 to 2014, St. John’s celebrated its 175th anniversary in both locations.
+In 2011, the Glen Williams sanctuary was repainted and the exterior landscaping removed and replanted.
+In 2012, the pews in Glen Williams were removed and replaced with stackable chairs.
+In 2014, the congregation completed a major renovation of the Georgetown sanctuary, “Creating Inspiring Spaces”.
+Upholstered chairs replaced the pews, new carpeting was installed and a new extended platform with ramp provides beautiful and flexible space for concerts and innovative worship services.